SEELab/enaR/README.md

 enaR = Ecological Network Analysis in R

-Conduct analyses of energetically conserved ecosystem network models
+For more information contact enaR.maintainer@gmail.com

-For more information contact, enaR.maintainer@gmail.com and see our project page at http://theseelab.github.io/enaR.
+Also, check out our project page at http://theseelab.github.io/enaR